rituparnobehera/Museum-E-Guide-UNITEDBYHCL-Hackathon-/README.md

 # Museum-E-Guide-UNITEDBYHCL-Hackathon-
-This a prototype for the given problem statement: Old Trafford Museum Tour Experience - For Manchester United
+This a prototype for the given problem statement: Old Trafford Museum Tour Experience - For Manchester United Video link for the demo of our App: https://www.youtube.com/channel/UC6dN60vwx8CVoQtHkXYrv1w

 Installation Procedure:
   1. Install Museum All Apk.